Product

 Has the ATO announced the 2026-27 mileage rate?

-What is the draft ATO cents per km rate for 2026-27?
+What is the official ATO cents per km rate for 2026-27?

 Is the 91c/km ATO rate final?

-Why is the draft rate 91c/km?
+Why is the official rate 91c/km?

 What is the maximum cents per kilometre claim at 91c/km?

-At 91c/km, the maximum cents per kilometre claim for 5,000 work-related kilometres would be $4,550 per car.
+At 91c/km, the maximum cents per kilometre claim for 5,000 work-related kilometres is $4,550 per car.

 Do I still need records if I use cents per kilometre?